frnmst/automated-tasks/docs/scripts.rst

 1. get a device with media files
 2. get the filesystem UUID with: ``$ lsblk -o name,uuid``
+3. Follow the *Automatic backup on a removable USB drive on plug in* example in the borgmatic_hooks.py script
-3. get the user id and group id of the user corresponding to the path where the files will be archived
+4. get the user id and group id of the user corresponding to the path where the files will be archived

 References